Strategic voting: Coordination

 The nature of strategic voting requires some level of coordination.
 Because it is a system of voting that assesses outcomes before casting one's vote, coordination towards the outcome is a prerequisite for strategic voting.
 There must be some kind of coordination device in order to vote strategically.
 Coordination devices, though not the only device, are typically opinion polls.
 For example, if there was two similarly appealing majority candidates and a minority candidate and voters were given the choice between the three, polls are imperative to coordinating votes for either majority candidate.
 Polls are then a tool used by voters to ensure that the minority candidate doesn't obtain office, which would be adverse to Duverger's law.

+Coordination may also arise through social influence, affected from observing others' voting behavior.
+Computational models of strategic voting suggest that repeated interaction and imitation within social networking can cause particular voting strategies to spread among voters.
+The process may contribute either to greater electoral consensus or to persistent divisions between groups of voters.

 Tactical voting may occur in isolation or as part of an organized campaign.
 In the former situation, electors make their own judgement as to the most effective way to (typically) prevent the election of a specific candidate or party.
 In the latter, one or more parties or groups encourage their supporters to vote tactically in an effort to influence the outcome.